Georgia Bonesteel: Teaching

 Bonesteel began teaching at Blue Ridge Community College after a neighbor asked her to take over a sewing class there when she first moved to North Carolina in 1972.
 She has also taught at the John C. Campbell Folk School in Brasstown since 1995.

 Honors and awards

 In 1993, Bonesteel was named honorary chairwoman of the Mary Barton Collection in Des Moines, Iowa.
 In 2001, she received the Silver Star Salute at Quilt Festival.
 In 2002, she received the Bernina Leadership Award.
 In 2003, she was inducted into the Quilters Hall of Fame.
 In 2015, she was named a "Quilting Legend" by TheQuiltShow.com, which also released a four-part video series about her.

 Personal life

 Bonesteel met her husband, Peter Bonesteel, while living in the northern suburbs of Chicago working at Marshall Field's.
 The two celebrated their 49th wedding anniversary in 2008.
 As of 2008, they have three children and eight grandchildren.
 As of 2014, she keeps chickens at her house, and is a member of the Hendersonville Hen Society.
+She remained married to Peter Bonesteel until his death in 2024.